-Manfred Cordes specialises in music from the 16th and 17th centuries and sees himself as a mediator between musicology and music performance.
+Manfred Cordes specialises in music from the 16th and 17th centuries and he thinks of himself as a mediator between musicology and music performance.
 He studied school and church music in Hannover and Berlin, as well as classic philology and vocal pedagogy.
 He collaborated with several Early Music ensembles as a singer, continuo and trombone player.

 In 1993 he founded the ensemble Weser Renaissance Bremen (www.weser-renaissance-bremen.de).
 More than 50 CD recordings with varied vocal and instrumental settings demonstrate the broad repertoire spectrum of the ensemble and a recognised expertise in the performance practices for music between 1500 and 1700.